 To serve Bhapa Ilish:

-A few spoonful of steamed rice with Bhapa Ilish and you are all set!
+A few spoonfuls of steamed rice with Bhapa Ilish and you are all set!